-( As of October 2017, over 4000 people have read this post on my sugar chest.
+( As of October 2018, over 4,700 people have read this post on my sugar chest.
 This post represents my own experience and is my own opinion on the subject.
 If you want dozens and dozens of pictures of real sugar chests, go to Pinterest.com and put "sugar chest" in the search box...you will be amazed at how beautiful and varied they are.
-My Pinterest page has over 200 different chests shown.)
+My Pinterest page has over 550 different chest photographs shown.)

 Sugar Chests were built in Kentucky and Tennessee, with other examples from some of the closest of areas in surrounding states, and were made from ca. 1790 to 1840.
 I have heard reports that some were made or used in GA, NC, SC, and in New Orleans.
 A recent reader from Lynchburg, Virginia reports that he has owned and sold documented chests from North Carolina and Virginia.
 He also says there are rare documented chests made in New England.